 Home Gym Equipment #2 – Suspension Trainer ($50-$150)

 Suspension trainers such as the TRX (affiliate link) and Jungle Gym are becoming increasingly popular for both their versatility and ability to be used just about anywhere.
 There are literally hundreds of exercises and progressions for all abilities that are performed with a simple strap.
 You can do anything from rows to lunges to dips to single leg squats.

 Store bought trainers go between $50 and $150 and can be hooked up to a wall, tree, or even shut over a door.
 Considering the price that you would pay for a machine that can create all the same exercises, like a Bowflex (affiliate link) or Total Gym (affiliate link), I consider these a steal!

 I recommend going the store- bought route for safety and convenience, but if you are trying to save money and would like to make your own, you can go to the hardware store and pick up some 6’ straps for less than $10 apiece.
 Some may even come with a loop in the end which you can use for handles.
 Just be careful how you set them up!

 Sliders are used to increase the difficulty of various bodyweight exercises by decreasing stability and making them more challenging.
 They are basically a small piece of plastic that are designed to easily slide on a smooth or carpeted surface which makes them an excellent addition to a home gym.

-The Valslide™ brand goes for about $25 for a pair but you can easily create your own with some things that may be lying around the house.
+The Valslide™ (affiliate link) brand goes for about $25 for a pair but you can easily create your own with some things that may be lying around the house.
 I have seen people use furniture movers, Frisbees, and even paper plates.
 Be creative.